jelly/jelly.github.com/_posts/2018-01-01-monthly-december.md

 ## AUR 4.6.0 Release

 A new version of [aurweb](https://www.mail-archive.com/aur-general@archlinux.org/msg32245.html) has been released on December third.
-It brings markdown support for ccomments and more Trusted User specific changes.
+It brings markdown support for comments and more Trusted User specific changes.

 ## Happy 2018!